 Here is another thing, the environmental factor.
 You’d probably prefer ride sharing to even owning or leasing if you are pro-environment.
 With leasing, you are sure that you are driving new cars that are more efficient and better for the environment.
-You are also sure that the leasing company is maintaining the cars per standards instead of having individuals mishandle their vehicles to inefficiency.
+You can also be sure that the leasing company is maintaining the cars as per standards instead of having individuals mishandle their vehicles to inefficiency.

 But what if you are the type who is a stickler for maintaining a vehicle?

 There is also the issue of finance and building credit.
-Obviously, buying a car is better than leasing if you want to build your credit score so long as the debt is paid as when due.
+Obviously, buying a car is better than leasing a car if you want to build your credit score, so long as the debt is paid when due.

-Whatever your preference, lease or buy, there are essential questions that should guide your decision.
-These questions we will ask.
+Whether you want to rent or buy, there are some important questions that should help you decide.
+These questions we will ask

-1. LEASE or buy a car quiz question one: How much are you planning to spend?
+1. How much are you planning to spend?

 This is perhaps the most crucial question of them all.
 It’s also the one that many people overlook when it comes to buying or leasing a car.
 If you don’t take into account what you can afford and what your financial situation is, you might end up making a decision that is not in your best interest.

 Ideally, before you set out to look for your dream car, find out how much you can afford and try to stick to that budget as much as possible.
-This goes both ways; if you are leasing, you have to evaluate how much you can spend on monthly lease fees.
+If you are leasing, you have to evaluate how much you can spend on monthly lease fees.
 And if you are buying, you still need to be sure of how much the loan deductions are and if you can afford them.

-2. LEASE or buy a car quiz question two: How long do you intend to own this car?
+2. How long do you intend to own this car?

-If you will be the type, who plans to use a car for, say, 5 years or 7 years, then buying may be your best option.
+If you are the type who plans to use a car for, say, 5 to 7 years, then buying may be your best option.
 If you intend to keep the same car for a long time, then leasing may not be the best idea because you will only benefit from the depreciation on a leased vehicle.

 People who have sentimental values attached to their cars are usually bad candidates for leasing.
-They just cannot part with them.
+They just could not part with them.
 If you are one of these people, the decision is best left to buy.

 On the other hand, if you are the type who wants to own the next best car, then you might be better off leasing for just a while, while you wait for the next model.

 Can you maintain a car?
-Would you remember to change the oil and brake pads and all that stuff when it is due?
+Would you remember to change the oil, brake pads, and all that other stuff when it is due?
 Can you get spare parts like spark plugs and other parts when required?
 Can you maintain the car for the entire repayment period and after without it getting scratches, dents, and rust?
 Will changing a wiper blade be a big deal for you?

 What about the insurance premium and all that?
-Are you good to handle all that, or would you rather someone do the whole thing for you while you focus on getting yourself from point A to B?
+Are you good at handling all that, or would you rather someone do the whole thing for you while you focus on getting yourself from point A to B?

 If you think that maintaining a car is an ordeal and is just not worth it, then leasing might be your best bet.
-But if it’s in your wheelhouse, you might be the right candidate to buy.
+But if it’s in your wheelhouse, you might be the right candidate to buy it.

-4. LEASE or buy a car quiz question four: How long do you actually drive a year?
+4. How long do you actually drive in a year?

-Post-Covid 19, a lot of people have opted to work from home.
-Statistically speaking, 25% of all professional jobs in North America will be remote by the end of 2022, and remote opportunities will continue to increase through 2023.
+Since COVID-19, a lot of people have opted to work from home.
+Statistics show that by the end of 2022, 25% of all professional jobs in North America will be done from home, and the number of jobs that can be done from home will continue to grow through 2023.

 If you are the type who would only drive a couple of miles a month, say less than 1000 miles a month, then there is no need to shell out money to finance a car.
 But if you think that you will be driving more, then buying might be right for you.

-There is this whole pro-environment thing, which I totally subscribe to, FYI.
-Bicycle riding short distances, walking walkable distances, using the public transport and all that.
+There is this whole pro-environment thing, which I totally subscribe to, FYI. bicycling short distances, walking walkable distances, using public transport, and all that.
 So if you are like me, buying and owning a car wouldn’t even be on your mind.
-For compromise, I can lease an EV.
+As a compromise, I can lease an EV.

 Climate change is real, and the major contributor is us and our motorized vehicles.
-For example, A typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
+For example, a typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
 This assumes the average gasoline vehicle today has a fuel economy of about 22.0 miles per gallon and drives around 11,500 miles per year.
-Every gallon of gasoline burned creates about 8,887 grams of CO2, according to the US-EPA.
+Every gallon of gasoline burned creates about 8,874 grams of CO2, according to the US EPA.

 The maths is not that straightforward, but you get the point.
 Adding more cars is just less environmentally friendly.

-6. LEASE or buy a car quiz question six: How do you feel about the depreciation of a property you own at the end of life?
+6. How do you feel about the depreciation of a property you own at the end of life?

-Cars depreciate the moment it’s driven out of the lot; everyone knows that.
-But people still buy or perhaps lease because they think it’s not much to worry about.
+Everyone knows that cars depreciate the moment they’re driven off of the lot.
+But people still buy, or perhaps lease, money because they think it’s not much to worry about.

 You can go ahead and take the quiz below

-Should I LEASE or buy a car quiz question
+Should I LEASE or Purchase a car quiz question

-- No worry about the vehicle depreciating in value
+- No worries about the vehicle depreciating in value with a car lease.

 - You get to drive a car outside of your financial means.
 Yes, I said it.